 - Edit the template and save it.

 - Click the Browse button.

-- Select your Data Mapping file and Data Text file together by pressing the Ctrl key (Windows) or Command key (Mac) and clicking on both files.
+- Select your Data Mapping file and Tabular Data file together by pressing the Ctrl key (Windows) or Command key (Mac) and clicking on both files.

 - Click the Open button.